PhD in Philosophy

 The PhD in Philosophy prepares students for a position pursuing research and teaching philosophy.
 All applicants should have completed the equivalent of an undergraduate major in philosophy, typically with an average of B or higher.
 Students with minors in philosophy are also encouraged to apply.
 Part-time applications for the PhD are strongly discouraged.

-- At least 12 (48 credits) must be in philosophy, including at least four at the 800 or 900 level
+- At least 12 (48 credits) must be in philosophy, including at least four at the 800 or 900 level.
+Coursework must also coincide with a specific distribution of courses; please see Philosophy Department Regulae for details.

 - Logic Proficiency: The candidate must demonstrate competence in logic by passing a designated logic course with a B+ or higher, or by passing a logic examination administered by the department.